-- 3.20 The benefits of holding Earmarked Reserves needs to be weighed against the costs of doing so.
+- 3.19 The benefits of holding Earmarked Reserves needs to be weighed against the costs of doing so.
 Every discretionary Earmarked Reserve ties up funds that may otherwise be available to fund the core activities of the Council.
-Each reserve also carries with it an administrative overhead as they will need to be maintained, monitored and reported on. - 3.21 Of the 56 existing earmarked reserves (excluding unutilised grants and contributions), 30 are to be retained over the medium-term or beyond.
+Each reserve also carries with it an administrative overhead as they will need to be maintained, monitored and reported on. - 3.20 Of the 36 existing Earmarked Reserves (excluding unutilised grants and contributions), 19 are to be retained over the medium-term or beyond.
 Each of these reserves will be subject to a regular monitoring process to ensure they remain relevant and are achieving their stated objectives.
 The remaining reserves held are expected to have fulfilled their purpose within the planning period and will be closed at that point.
-Any surplus funding on these reserves on completion of proposed activities will be appropriated to the General Fund or returned to the original funding source. - 3.22 It is important that the Council continues to monitor these reserves throughout the year and when required establishes reserves for specific activities or releases funding that is no longer required to be held.
-This needs to reflect the diverse nature of activity that the Council is engaged in, including commercial activity. - 3.23 Within these reserves the Council currently holds £1.000m to support the cost of school closures where a school transfers to academy status or closes with a financial deficit.
+Any surplus funding on these reserves on completion of proposed activities will be appropriated to the General Fund or returned to the original funding source. - 3.21 It is important that the Council continues to monitor these reserves throughout the year and when required establishes reserves for specific activities or releases funding that is no longer required to be held.
+This needs to reflect the diverse nature of activity that the Council is engaged in, including commercial activity. - 3.22 Within these reserves the Council currently holds £0.877m (prior to any usage in 2024/25) to support the cost of school closures where a school transfers to academy status or closes with a financial deficit. - 3.23 Similarly, the Council currently has a deficit within its High Needs Budget.
+This is estimated to be around £65m at the end of 2024/25 and is forecast to rise again in 2025/26 despite an increase in High Needs funding nationally of £1,000m (with the end of the statutory override currently due at the end of March 2026).
+Previously this deficit was held as a negative Earmarked Reserve.
+However, due to the Statutory Override it is now accounted for as an Unusable Reserve (DSG Adjustment Account).
+As this is a budget funded by the Dedicated Schools Grant (DSG), the clear guidance from both the Ministry of Housing, Communities and Local Government and the Department for Education has historically been that that the Council cannot use its General Fund to meet this cost or balance.
+The Government have stated they will review High Needs funding, including the Statutory Override, during 2025/26.